ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 .. _special case tokenization rules: https://spacy.io/usage/linguistic-features#special-cases

-To further help spaCy's decision processes, spaCy provides a mechanism to introduce `special case tokenization rules`_.
+To further help spaCy's decision processes, spaCy provides a mechanism for introducing `special case tokenization rules`_.
 Clarity takes advantage of this by introducing four special case rules for ``measure`` and related verbs.
 The next code block shows how Clarity accomplishes this:

 .. code-block:: python
     :linenos: